Please enable JavaScript to view this site.

 The PDF output can be distributed in all of the file output options.

-If you want to reduce the size of the output PDF files, then you can consider (first of all) to include smaller images, you can also reduce the resolution, but you may also consider to reduce the number of embedded fonts.
+You can also reduce the resolution, but you may also consider to reduce the number of embedded fonts.

 If you choose to remove some embedded fonts you should remember this regarding such PDF files: